-If you fail a class 'R' grade, you will be allowed to retake it one time.
+If you fail a class and receive an 'R' or a 'U" grade, you will be allowed to retake it one time.
 If you fail the class on the second try, you may be dismissed from the program for not making academic progress.